-8.2.
-Numerical Results.
-In our numerical experiments we will first compare the classical CWI with the shift-and-invert Lanczos method using implicit restarts.
-The latter is part of ARPACK [42].
-For the solution of the symmetric indefinite system $A - \theta I$ we use the most recent version of sparse direct solver PARDISO [57].
-This version is based on symmetric weighted matchings and uses METIS as symmetric reordering strategy.
-The numerical results deal with the computation of 5 eigenvalues of the Anderson matrix A near $\lambda = 0$.
-Here we state the results for the physically most interesting critical disorder strength $w = w_c = 16.5$ (cf. Table 8.1).
-As can be seen from Table 8.1, the PARDISO-based shift-and-invert Lanczos is clearly superior to the classic CWI method by at least one order of magnitude regarding computation time.
-Despite this success, with increasing problem size the amount of memory consumed by the sparse direct solver becomes significant and numerical results N larger than 1'000'000 are skipped.
+Let us first briefly compare the classical CWI with the shift-and-invert Lanczos method using implicit restarts.
+The latter is part of Arpack [44].
+For the solution of the symmetric indefinite system $A-\theta I$ we use the most recent version of sparse direct solver Pardiso [60, 59].
+This version is based on symmetric weighted matchings and uses Metis as a symmetric reordering strategy.
+The numerical results deal with the computation of five eigenvalues of the Anderson matrix A near $\lambda=0$ .
+Here we state the results for the physically most interesting critical disorder strength $w{\rm c}=16.5$ .
+We have measured the CPU times in seconds and memory requirements in GB to compute five eigenvalues closest to $\lambda=0$ of an Anderson matrix of size $N=M^3\times M^3$ up to M=100 with CWI and Arpack-Pardiso.
+We observe from this initial numerical experiment that the combination of the shift-and-invert Lanczos with Pardiso is faster when compared to the CWI by about a factor of 10 for systems with M>50.
+Despite this success, with increasing problem size the amount of memory consumed by the sparse direct solver becomes significant and numerical results with N larger than 1000000 are skipped.
+Figure 1 shows two different eigenstates computed with the help of Pardiso.